aymericbeaumet/blog/data/projects/gors/index.md

 the language specification, but I wanted to go further.
 And what would be a better way to do it than actually implementing a Go compiler?

-This is what I have started to do with this project: a Go to Rust compiler.
+This is why I have started to work on [gors](https://github.com/aymericbeaumet/gors).
+Gors is a Go to Rust compiler.
 The ultimate goal would be to allow accessing the rich Go ecosystem from Rust.

 I don't have the pretension (nor the time, nor the skills) to write a full-blown Go compiler alone, but that is still a tremendous educative means.